 Video and Audio

-Welcoming remarks by Lizabeth Cohen, Dean, Radcliffe Institute for Advanced Study; Howard Mumford Jones Professor of American Studies, Department of History, Harvard University
+Lizabeth Cohen, Dean, Radcliffe Institute, and Howard Mumford Jones Professor of American Studies, Department of History, Harvard University

 John Huth, Donner Professor of Science, Faculty of Arts and Sciences, Codirector of the Science Program, Radcliffe Institute, Harvard University

 Introducer: Scott Edwards, Professor of Organismic and Evolutionary Biology; Curator of Ornithology; and Alexander Agassiz Professor of Zoology in the Museum of Comparative Zoology, Faculty of Arts and Sciences, Harvard University

 Susanne Åkesson, Professor and Principal Investigator, Centre for Animal Movement Research, Lund University (Sweden)